symbol/symbol-docs/source/concepts/metadata.rst

 Metadata entries are stored on the blockchain—like the message of a regular :doc:`TransferTransaction <transfer-transaction>`—but also as a **key-value state**.

-This feature reduces the reading time of client applications; metadata allows information to be accessed by keys instead of processing the entire account transaction history off-chain to obtain the latest transaction message value.
+This feature reduces the reading time of client applications; metadata allows information to be accessed by keys instead of processing the entire account transaction history :term:`off-chain <Off-chain>` to obtain the latest transaction message value.

 ***********
 Permissions
 ***********

-The account, namespace or mosaic creator must **opt-in** to all metadata requests received by giving explicit permission.
+The account, :term:`namespace <Namespaces>` or :term:`mosaic <Mosaics>` creator must **opt-in** to all metadata requests received by giving explicit permission.
 In practice, this means that all MetadataTransactions must be wrapped in an :doc:`AggregateTransaction <aggregate-transaction>`.

-The target account should cosign the aggregate to record the metadata on the blockchain and update the asset state.
+The target account should :term:`cosign <Cosign>` the aggregate to record the metadata on the blockchain and update the asset state.

 ********
 Examples